 The Windows operating system is cleverly laid out so that when you go looking for something, it’s path for finding it has some common sense attached to it.
-But the Windows operating system also has lots of stuff, and thus there are lots of different places and paths that one would need to follow should they ever find their way around the whole thing.
+But Windows is also thought of as a feature-rich OS, and thus there are lots of different places and paths that one would need to follow should they ever become dexterous enough to find their way around the whole thing.

-Knowing your way around Windows doesn’t involve a ridiculously high IQ.
+Knowing your way around Windows doesn’t need to involve a ridiculously high IQ.
 All you need is some practice and continued learning, so you begin to remember where these places are.

 Windows 10 Indexing Options

 If you’ve been browsing around Windows and wondering where to find Windows’ indexing options, you’ll need to begin at the Control Panel or, ironically, with the search box.
 Those preferring to search for it can find it by typing “Indexing Options” and then pressing the Enter key on your keyboards.

 When using the Control Panel, you need to open it up so that it is showing the classic view with either the large icons or the small icons.
 You can control what kind of icons the Control Panel displays by clicking on the “View by” drop-down menu available on the top right side of the Control Panel window after you first open it up.

 Next, click on the “Indexing Options” link from the list of all Control Panel items.